outfox/fennecs/fennecs.tech/docs/Queries/Query.Raw.md

 :::

+**fenn**ecs internals guarantee that the memory order and size remains the same for as long as no [structural changes](Structural%20Changes.md) are made to the Entities in the Query.

-::: info :neofox_sign_yes: We have Memory, yes.
-What about ~~second memory~~ Threads?
+::: info :neofox_sign_yes: We have MEMORY, yes.
+What about ~~second memory~~ THREADS?
  Good news!
 You are free to parallelize all work yourself in your `MemoryAction<>` to your heart's content!
 Go and make network transfers, disk access, or pass calculations to a GPU and write the results back.
 Simply use any suitable threading methods for as long as the Runner is active.

+==structural Changes==

-But should you need to defer [structural changes](Structural%20Changes.md) for longer (i.e. your parallel processes need to go on after the Runner returns), be sure to take out an additional [World Lock](World%20Lock.md) (as the Runners will dispose theirs when done)
+But should you need to defer [structural changes](../Glossary.md#Structural%20Changes) for longer (i.e. your parallel processes need to go on after the Runner returns), be sure to take out an additional [World Lock](World%20Lock.md) (as the Runners will dispose theirs when done)

-::: tip :neofox_think_anime: PROTIP
+::: tip :neofox_think_anime: PAWS for THOUGHT
-__You're the architect__.
-Perhaps you could somehow guarantee that the Archetypes matched by the Query aren't changed elsewhere while you do async work on them?
+__You are the architect__.
+Perhaps you could structure your implementation ensuring that the Archetypes matched by the Query aren't changed elsewhere while your code performs async work on them?
-_(no [structural changes](Structural%20Changes.md) to any of the Entities contained)_
+_(i.e. no ??structural changes?? to any of the Entities contained)_

-An intriguing concept... so maybe you could avoid locking your World altogether!
+Then you might avoid having to lock your World altogether!

 **fenn**ecs internals guarantee that the memory order and size remains the same for as long as no structural changes are made.
 :::